lolgab/scalajs-vite-example/README.md

-# Scala.js and Snowpack example
+# Scala.js and Vite example

-This example project shows how to use [Snowpack](https://snowpack.dev) together with [Scala.js](https://scala-js.org).
+This example project shows how to use [Vite](https://vitejs.dev) together with [Scala.js](https://scala-js.org).

 ## Getting started